oneapi-src/oneCCL/doc/rst/source/env-variables.rst

 **Description**

 Set this environment variable to specify the number of |product_short| worker threads.
+For GPU buffers, currently we do not recommend setting this variable to values larger than ``1``.

 .. _CCL_WORKER_AFFINITY: